China carrier a show of force as Japan tension festers

 China this month warned the United States, with President Barack Obama's "pivot" to Asia, not to get involved in separate territorial disputes in the South China Sea between China and U.S. allies such as the Philippines.

-U.S. Secretary of State Hillary Clinton in turn urged China and its Southeast Asian neighbors to resolve disputes "without coercion, without intimidation, without threats and certainly without the use of force".
+U.S. Secretary of State Hillary Clinton in turn urged China and its Southeast Asian neighbours to resolve disputes "without coercion, without intimidation, without threats and certainly without the use of force".

 Narushige Michishita, a security expert at the National Graduate Institute for Policy Studies in Tokyo, said he thought the timing of the launch was unrelated to the islands dispute.